Back to BlogEducation

 This is perhaps the most common misconception.
 The polygraph doesn't measure "calmness" vs. "nervousness"—it measures specific physiological changes in response to specific questions.

 The Reality: Even if you appear outwardly calm, your autonomic nervous system responds to deception in ways you cannot consciously control.
-The comparison is between your responses to different types of questions, not against some baseline of "calm."
 Trying to suppress your reactions typically makes them more pronounced, not less.

 Myth #2: Biting Your Tongue or Using Pain Creates False Readings